Characters that appear in Power Rangers (2017).

 - The Cheerleader: Before her prank gone wrong.
 Her skills mean she's the only one to avoid an awkward landing when jumping.

-- The Chick: Has some shades of this, primarily in motivating the team to action when it's needed.
+- The Chick: She has some shades of this, primarily in motivating the team to action when it's needed.

 - Composite Character: She shares a similar backstory with Summer Landsdown in that they were both Alpha Bitches who realized how terrible people they were and wanting to change for the better.